-SAN FRANCISCO - Today, the Bay Area Air Quality Management District is issuing its first Spare the Air Alert for smog in 2016.
+SAN FRANCISCO - Today, the Bay Area Air Quality Management District is issuing its second Spare the Air Alert for smog in 2016.

-Air quality is forecast to be unhealthy tomorrow, Thursday, June 2.
-A strong high pressure system will bring high temperatures and low winds to the Bay Area.
-These conditions combined with motor vehicle exhaust from traffic will generate unhealthy ozone accumulation in the region.
+Air quality is forecast to be unhealthy again tomorrow, Friday, June 3.
+Another day of high temperatures and low winds in the Bay Area is expected.
+These conditions, combined with motor vehicle exhaust from traffic, are expected to generate unhealthy ozone accumulation in the region.